GuillaumeMorini/DevNet-Express-3/02-GitAndRegistries/README.md

 While git is free and opensource, Github is a company that stores github repositories for you.
 You can make as many repositories as you want in Github for free but they are publicly available.
-So never store sensative things like passwords or account information on it.
+So never store sensitive things like passwords or account information on it.

 If you do not have an account, [sign up for Github now](http://github.com).
 There